fanf2/draft-dprive-aadot/draft.md

         _853._tcp.1.2.0.192.in-addr.arpa.
 TLSA?

-This possibility is rejected because:
+This possibility was rejected because:

   * It would be very slow: after receiving a referral, a resolver would have to iterate down the reverse DNS, instead of immediately